Preventing Depression in Older Adults: 12 Strategies to Boost Mental Health

-If your parent or loved one has shown persistent signs of feeling down, it’s important to help identify and prevent depression.
-Let’s take a look at some symptoms of depression and some prevention strategies you can put to use for yourself or for a family member.
-This blog post is for informational purposes only and does not constitute medical advice.
+If your family member has shown persistent signs of feeling down or you’re worried about their mental health, take a look at some of the symptoms and prevention strategies below.
+Please note that this blog post is for informational purposes only and doesn’t constitute medical advice.
 Please consult your doctor with specific questions.

 About Depression in Older Adults

-Unfortunately, depression in older adults is common, but that doesn’t mean it’s a normal part of aging.
-Some seniors who are at risk of suffering depression may be able to avoid it with preventative measures.
+Depression in older adults is common, but that doesn’t mean it’s a natural part of aging.
+Some seniors who are at risk of depression may be able to avoid it with preventive measures.

-If your loved one is depressed most of the time for more than two weeks, it could be a sign of major depressive disorder.
-Symptoms include the inability to sleep or work.
+• Major depressive disorder: If your family member is depressed the majority of the time for longer than two weeks, it could be a sign of major depressive disorder.
+Symptoms include the inability to sleep or work and lack of motivation or energy.

-This diagnosis comes when someone has both a prominent and persistent depressed mood.
-Another symptom is the lack of interest in things someone normally enjoys.
+• Depressive disorder due to medical condition: This diagnosis comes when someone has both a prominent and persistent depressed mood.
+Another symptom is a lack of interest in things someone normally enjoys.

-A case of the “winter blues” can be more serious than it sounds.
-Seasonal affective disorder (SAD) is real, and seniors are at particular risk for it during the darker, colder months.
+• Seasonal affective disorder: What may simply seem like a case of the “winter blues” can be more serious than it appears.
+Seasonal affective disorder is real, and seniors are at particular risk for it during the darker, colder months.

 12 Depression Prevention Strategies for Seniors

-Everyone needs socialization to thrive, but due to various factors as we age, there may be more time spent alone.
-That’s when social isolation creeps in and becomes a large contributor to conditions such as depression and anxiety.
+Everyone needs socialization to thrive, but due to various factors, as we age, we may spend more time alone.
+That’s when social isolation creeps in and can become a large contributor to conditions such as depression and anxiety.
 Thankfully, there are strategies to take to help combat depression in older adults.

-Being active is a good idea for people of all ages, but for seniors, it’s especially crucial.
-Staying active is important for building strong bones, maintaining a healthy weight, as well as enhancing balance, flexibility, and coordination.
+It’s recommended for people of all ages to be active, but it’s especially crucial for seniors.
+Staying active is important for building strong bones, maintaining a healthy weight, and enhancing balance, flexibility, and coordination.

 Staying active makes seniors feel strong and alert, which goes a long way to keeping depressive thoughts and ideas away.
 That doesn’t mean your loved one needs to buy an expensive spin bike or start kickboxing.
-It’s more about staying in motion and moving at your own pace.
-Even a walk around the block can have a positive impact on your loved one’s mental health.
+It’s more about staying in motion and moving at their own pace.
+Even a walk around the block can have a positive impact on your family member’s mental health.

-Balance exercises are all about stability and coordination and helping seniors stay upright for everything from walking and exercising to dancing and socializing.
+Balance exercises are all about stability, coordination, and helping seniors stay upright for everything from walking and exercising to dancing and socializing.
 As we get older, it’s even more crucial to do exercises to improve balance.
-Balance exercises are essential for senior citizens, helping to reduce the risk of falls and injuries.
+Balance exercises are essential for seniors, helping to reduce the risk of falls and injuries.

 Seniors who want to improve their balance may want to try: